Stephanie McKay

-Stephanie McKay is an American soul singer and songwriter from the Bronx in New York, whose music includes elements of soul, funk, rock and hip hop.
-McKay's career has spanned over 20 years, during which time she has collaborated with artists including Anthony Hamilton, DJ Spinna Toshi Reagon and Big lovely, Roy Hargrove, Jacques Schwarz-Bart, Katalyst, Mos Def, Talib Kweli, Tricky, Carl Hancock Rux and Amp Fiddler and numerous others.
-She has released two solo albums, McKay (2003) and Tell it Like it Is (2008), a self-titled EP Stephanie McKay (2006) and has toured internationally as a solo artist.
-She formerly played guitar in Kelis' band and recorded with the Brooklyn Funk Essentials.
+Stephanie McKay is an American soul singer-songwriter from the Bronx, New York.
+Her music incorporates elements of soul, funk, rock, and hip-hop.
+With a career spanning over 20 years, McKay has collaborated with a variety of artists, including Anthony Hamilton, DJ Spinna, Toshi Reagon and Big Lovely, Roy Hargrove, Jacques Schwarz-Bart, Katalyst, Mos Def, Talib Kweli, Tricky, Carl Hancock Rux and Amp Fiddler, among others..
+She has released two solo albums, McKay (2003) and Tell It Like It Is (2008), as well as a self-titled EP, Stephanie McKay (2006).
+Additionally, she has toured internationally as a solo artist and previously played guitar in Kelis' band and recorded with the Brooklyn Funk Essentials.

 Early life

 Stephanie McKay was born in New York City and raised in the Bronx.
-During her early years, she was a member of school choirs and music groups at Truman High School, before joining the Alvin Ailey School.
-McKay then moved onto the University of the Arts in Philadelphia where she graduated with a BFA in modern dance in 1993.
+During her early years, she was a member of school choirs and music groups at Truman High School before joining the Alvin Ailey School.
+McKay then moved on to the University of the Arts in Philadelphia where she graduated with a Bachelor in Fine Arts in modern dance in 1993.

 Early music career

-After a knee injury detoured her dance aspirations, McKay started to audition for singing jobs.
-One of those auditions was for producer Kashif who hired her on the spot for a new girl group called "The Promise".
+McKay began attending singing auditions following a knee injury, which had ended her dance aspirations.
+At one of these auditions, producer Kashif hired her on the spot for a new girl group called "The Promise".
 The group went on to be signed by Clive Davis at Arista Records.
 It was during this period that McKay began writing songs.
 She also began to study singing under Don Lawrence and drums under Kenwood Dennard.

 Solo career

-While pursuing her professional music aspirations in New York, McKay continued to dance with several modern dance companies, including Jane Comfort, Amy Pivar, Urban Bush woman, as well as sing her original music in New York City clubs.
-She also began to gain more work as a session vocalist for various artists, including Carl Hancock Rux.
+While pursuing her professional music aspirations in New York, McKay continued to dance with several modern dance companies, including Jane Comfort, Amy Pivar, and Urban Bush Women, as well as sung her songs in New York City clubs.
+She also began to gain more work experience as a session vocalist for various artists, including Carl Hancock Rux.
 While on tour with Kelis in England, Stephanie met Geoff Barrow through Rux.

-First Album: McKay
+First album: McKay

 McKay and Barrow collaborated on the album McKay, which included original compositions by Stephanie, along with producers Tim Saul and Geoff Barrow.
 Barrow is credited in the album's sleeve notes as "Fuzzface".
 The album also features two songs co-penned by Barrow and Rux and additional instrumentation by other notable, Bristol-based musicians in Adrian Utley and John Baggott.
 The LP also contains the closing track "Echo", a Sweet Honey in the Rock cover version, penned by the acclaimed social activist, Bernice Johnson Reagon.

 The album received critical acclaim, with The Guardian saying it was "resurrecting the passion and pride of politically conscious and eternally lovelorn ladies of late-1960s, early 1970s soul, McKay shines bright."
 MOJO described McKay as "extraordinarily eclectic" and her album as "a coherent artistic statement" and "worth investigating."